Polygamy: What Love Is This?

 Top

-This represents another of the common mistruths that are propagated among Mormons about biblical Christianity--the belief that all the varying churches and denominations that call themselves Christians all disagree and don't get along, and all have different doctrines and different interpretations of the Bible.
+This represents another of the common mistruths that are propagated among Mormons about biblical Christianity--the belief that all the different churches and denominations that call themselves "Christian" all disagree and don't get along, and all have different doctrines and different interpretations of the Bible.
 This simply isn't true.

 But churches that are truly biblically-based are united in the key doctrines of salvation, and can call one another "brothers and sisters in Christ," because they are united in those key doctrines of eternal life.
 In fact, any church organization that claims to be the one and only true church by definition CANNOT be, because it disregards what the Bible says about what makes a church "true."

 Yes, there is "One True Church" and it's called the Body of Christ.
 But it is not an earthly organization.
-It is the collection of all people, from anywhere in the world, and from any church or denomination (or perhaps from no church organization at all), that have placed his or her life and faith in Jesus Christ alone, and trusts in Him alone for their eternal salvation.
+It is the collection of all people, from anywhere in the world, and from any church or denomination (or perhaps from no church organization at all), who have placed their lives and faith in Jesus Christ alone, and who trust in Him alone for their eternal salvation.
 That is the biblical definition of the true Church.
 This church is not seen, directed, proscribed, or defined by any man or any organization.
 There is no earthly corporation that oversees it.
 There is no exclusive prophet or mouthpiece of God, except God himself in Jesus Christ, and His revelation through His Word.
 Jesus is the head of the church, and He alone can rightly judge, and fully recognize all who belong to Him.

 Becoming part of this unseen Church does not require laws and rites and ordinances or certifications or interviews or membership records.
 It requires nothing more than placing your life in Jesus' hands, placing your faith in His righteousness, and trusting in Him alone for eternal life.